Economic Party (Germany)

-The Reich Party of the German Middle Class (Reichspartei des deutschen Mittelstandes), known from 1920 to 1925 as the Economic Party of the German Middle Classes (Wirtschaftspartei des deutschen Mittelstandes), was a conservative German political party during the Weimar Republic.
-It was commonly known as the Economic Party (Wirtschaftspartei, WP).
+The Reich Party of the German Middle Class (Reichspartei des deutschen Mittelstandes), known from 1920 to 1925 as the Economic Party of the German Middle Classes (Wirtschaftspartei des deutschen Mittelstandes), was a conservative Weimar era political party in Germany.
+It was commonly known as the Economic Party (Note: Also commonly called the WP or the Business Party) (Wirtschaftspartei, WP).

-Development
+History

+Background

 Following the establishment of the Weimar Republic, the German National People's Party (DNVP), which emerged as the main conservative party, hoped to include Germany's established bourgeoisie as a natural part of its own support base.
-This however was not to be the case, as the party quickly became associated with general rural interests as well as those of big business, and as a result the WP was formed in 1920 to be the party of these middle-class views.
-In order to reflect the views of this group, the WP called for a reduction in government economic involvement, a freer hand for business and lower tax.
-Close to the Central Association of House and Property Owners, it was particularly opposed to revaluation, which it considered an attack on the rights of property owners.
-The WP did not dominate as the middle class vote, as some went with either the DNVP or one of the two liberal parties, whilst others preferred more radical right alternatives, but generally the WP emerged as the main group to specifically target the middle classes for its support.
+This however was not to be the case, as the party quickly became associated with general rural interests as well as those of big business.
+In addition to their political homelessness the middle class also had to content with the new Weimar Republic which intervened in and regulated the economy and especially the housing market far more, as well as persistently high inflation and rising interest rates on mortgages.

-Its first representation was in the Landtag of Prussia in 1921, and it appeared in the Reichstag in 1924.
-Its best performance in a national election came in 1930 when it won 23 seats.
-This total reduced to two only two years later by which time it had lost most of its support to the Nazi Party.
+This situation led to a great deal of unease in the German middle class.
+On February 16th 1919 the Neue Zeit a local middle class newspaper in Charlottenburg called for the town middle class to form an election committee to which 38 responded.
+And in spring of 1920 the Charlottenburg Economic Union formed, followed by the Economic Association of Greater Berlin in April.
+The two combined to form the Economic Union for Town and Country, winning seats in the Berlin House of Representatives, as interest spread to Mecklenburg, Breslau, and Pomerania.